coatyio/coaty-js/docs/man/communication-protocol.md

 concrete definition meaning of this property is defined by the application.
 The property value is optional and defaults to false.

-Application specific objetc types can be defined based on the predefined core object types by adding additional property-value pairs.
+Application specific object types can be defined based on the predefined core object types by adding additional property-value pairs.
 Allowed value types must conform to JSON data types.